replyPUSH/ReplyByEmail-phpBB-Extension/README.md

 the user to reply though the replyPUSH service, which processes and posts them back to your site.

-Security is achieved through integrity and authenticity verification, which uses replyPUSH account no and credentials, and under normal posting rules and permissions.
+Security is achieved through integrity and authenticity verification, which uses replyPUSH account number and credentials, and under normal posting rules and permissions.

 This is strictly a "push" not a "pull" based service, so the extension doesn't 'phone home', instead it simply waits for the replies to come in.